 Citi -> Chase -> Amex – Citi (even with the upcoming Citi Prestige devaluations, the 4th night free benefit is still the best “other benefit” of the 3)

-Chase Sapphire Reserve vs Citi Prestige vs Amex Platinum – booking travel
+Chase Sapphire Reserve vs Citi Prestige® vs The Platinum Card® from American Express – booking travel

 The new Chase Sapphire Reserve card will give 1.5 cents per point value when booking travel through the Ultimate Rewards portal

-American Express Platinum only offers 1 cent per point
+The Platinum Card® from American Express only offers 1 cent per point

 They also all have hotel and airline transfer partners that you can transfer points to, which IMO is typically gives you the best value for your points.